nextcloud/talk-android/README.md

 So you would like to contribute by testing?
 Awesome, we appreciate that very much.

 To report a bug for the alpha or beta version, just create an issue on github like you would for the stable version and provide the version number.
-Please remember that Google Services are necessary to receive push notifications.
+Please remember that Google Services are necessary to receive push notifications in the Play Store version whereas the F-Droid version uses UnifiedPush notifications.

 #### Beta versions (Release Candidates) :package: